talkxo/rishiraj-blog-machine/_pages/about.md

 ### Work

-I work as the CEO at [TalkXO and Kinsight](https://hello.talkxo.com), I also happen to be a founder of these company.
-I work with a small, smart team of young marketers & technologists, providing marketing automation and content services to B2B startups.
+I run a digital services company called [TalkXO](https://hello.talkxo.com).
+I work with a young team of marketers & techies on marketing automation and creative content solutions for big & small businesses.

 In my previous avatars, I have been ...